JusWes16/Zen-Garden/README.md

 # Zen-Garden

-This is out Zen Garden final project
+This is our Zen Garden final project